A/N: Warning for more violence in this chapter.

 “Revolting, I know,” the doctor said.
 Gareth shuddered, steeled himself, and drained the cup.
 Ignoring Gareth’s coughing, the doctor continued.
 “If you experience pain when this wears off, laudanum should do the trick.”

 “I’m sure I don’t have to tell you to be careful during the next few hours, while the medicine takes effect.
 If you’re willing to wait in the foyer for a few minutes, I’ll have a nurse bring you a fresh bag of ice.
-Do you remember how to get back to the waiting room from here?”
+Do you remember how to get back there from here?”

 “I think so,” Gareth said, sliding off the cold metal table.
 “Thank you.”